Our Family

 Having received my guidance from the commander, my next visit was to the J-3, Vern Leyde.
 Planning and conducting exercises were his responsibility and I would be operating on his turf.
 If this plan wasn't agreeable to the J-3 then it was dead to begin with.
 Vern said he as fine with the concept, and I believe he was.
 In turn, I assured him that everything I did would be coordinated first through him and that my task was to make his exercise the best ever. {Vern Leyde was a superb individual. he knew his special ops "stuff" and was very respected by his people and all others who knew him.
 And throughout my time with SOCCENT he was very supportive of me.)

 While I was learning about special operations, the Braden family was trying to get located in Tampa.
 We had arrived in November, not a great time for house-hunting.
 We stayed at the Guest Quarters at MacDill Air Force Base while looking for a home in the Brandon-Valrico area east of the base.
 This would ultimately make for a long drive in, but we were told that many people stationed at MacDill lived in the area because the schools were better.
 Some days Bonnie would make three trips out and back to Brandon, one to get Sandra in school, one for house-hunting, and one to pick Sandra up after soccer practice.
 Exhausting.
 We found a home on the Buckhorn golf course that was mostly done, but the buyer had been disqualified or otherwise backed out.
 The advantage was that it was early enough in the construction to get a few modifications made at a reasonable rate, but we were still in Guest Quarters until early January.
 The home was on the 15th hole of the course, and the view across the back fairways was excellent.
 We bought the home without a pool, and were left to find a pool company to add one.
 Swimming pools are a story in themselves, but we ended up with a nice one.
+The story of how we ended up with this home and some pictures of it are here.
 Robert and Anne went to Buckhorn Elementary School where Bonnie volunteered almost daily; Sandra attended Bloomingdale High School.

 Outside the exercise - its planning and execution - one nice thing that I recall was Larry bringing me in on some of the staff actions that SOCCENT was working in responding to CENTCOM.
 The thing I brought to the table was my conventional background, and since the staff actions were all going back to "conventional" officers at CENTCOM, it didn't hurt to get my perspective on things before they went forward.